Location and Terrain

 Railway and/or bus services connect with these local places:

-• Huddersfield - Art gallery, theatre, multi-cinema, library, night life, eating out, lots of good pubs and good shopping (a university town)
+• Huddersfield - Art gallery, theatre, multi-cinema, 10-pin bowling, library, park, night life, eating out, lots of good pubs and good shopping (University town).

-• Barnsley - cheap shopping, markets, cafes, night life, cinema and pubs
+• Barnsley - Cheap shopping, markets, park, cafes, night life, cinema and pubs.

-• Meadowhall shopping mall - shops, multi-cinema and bars
+• Meadowhall shopping mall - Shops, multi-cinema and bar.

-• Denby Dale - Mill shops, arts and crafts.
-Home of the huge DD pie.
+• Denby Dale - Mill shops, bookshop, arts and crafts.
+Home of the huge DD pies.

-• Stocksbridge - 'Lidl' supermarket and other shopping
+• Stocksbridge - Fox Valley shopping centre and other cheap shopping.

-• Sheffield - Museum, theatre, entertainment, shopping and night life
+• Sheffield - Museum, theatre, park, entertainment, shopping and night life.

 Glossary:

-Riding = Ancient division of the county of York, from the Norse word 'thridding', meaning 'a third part of'.
+Riding = Ancient division of the county of York from the Norse word 'thridding' meaning 'a third part of'.
+These were: West Riding, North Riding and East Riding.

-GB = Great Britain, comprises Scotland, England and Wales and some small islands.
-Therefore - a Scot is also a 'Brit' - but don't tell him that if you value your teeth.
+GB = Great Britain, comprising Scotland, England and Wales and some small islands.

 Tyke = Yorkshire person.